Carbon footprint and LCA: two complementary tools for impact measurement.

 Carbon footprints and LCAs therefore both allow companies to better quantify their environmental and climate impact.
 At a time when the economy and society are in the midst of an ecological transition, these analysis methods meet several objectives.

-Reduce your greenhouse gas emissions
+Reduce your greenhouse gas emissions and operational costs

-Obtain a quantified basis for designing a sustainable development policy
+Design a data-driven sustainable development policy

-Complying with current and future regulations and standards
+Comply with current and future regulations

 In France and Europe, several regulations require the completion of a LCA or a carbon footprint analysis to assess environmental impact.
 For example, the European Directive 2009/125/EC mandates an LCA for the eco-design of energy-consuming products such as televisions and dishwashers.
 In France, the Grenelle II law obliges companies to carry out a Regulatory Greenhouse Gas Emissions Inventory to evaluate their emissions.

 At the European level, the Corporate Sustainability Reporting Directive (CSRD), in effect since 2024, strengthens transparency obligations for companies.
-It expands the scope of extra-financial reporting to nearly 50,000 affected European companies.
+It expands the scope of extra-financial reporting to nearly 10,000 affected European companies.
 The CSRD specifically mandates the completion of a carbon footprint, in addition to other disclosure requirements for environmental, social, and governance (ESG) data.

-Why are carbon footprint and LCA Complementary?
+Why are Carbon Accounting and LCA Complementary?